 WG Conclusion: The WG agrees that the status of a registrant as a commercial organization, non-commercial organization, or individual should not be the driving factor in whether P/P services are available to the registrant.
 Fundamentally, P/P services should remain available to registrants irrespective of their status as commercial or non-commercial organizations or as individuals.

-However, duriing the deliberations leading up to the Initial Report, some WG members expressed the view that domain names that are actively used for commercial transactions (e.g., the sale or exchange of goods or services) should not be able to use or continue using P/P services.
+However, during the deliberations leading up to the Initial Report, some WG members expressed the view that domain names that are actively used for commercial transactions (e.g., the sale or exchange of goods or services) should not be able to use or continue using P/P services.
 Accordingly, Charter Question C-1 presented some distinctions that created a division within the WG which were reflected in the Initial Report, and for which public comments were sought by the WG.

 CATEGORY C QUESTION 1 - Should ICANN-accredited privacy/proxy service providers distinguish between domain names used for commercial vs. personal purposes?
 Specifically, is the use of privacy/proxy services appropriate when a domain name is registered for commercial purposes?